-As developed by Borg and Omega it has following benefits
+As developed by Borg and Omega, it has the following benefits:

-- It performs and helps in proper orchestration of services and clusters containing different containers.
+- It performs and helps in the proper orchestration of services and clusters containing different containers.

-- Application-centric infrastructure is its main motto, those older ways of deploying one application on one virtual machine is not an efficient way.
+- Application-centric infrastructure is its main motto; those older ways of deploying one virtual machine application is not efficient.
 Therefore, many applications inside containers can establish communication and perform activities effectively.

-Thus we can conclude that those older ways of making a successful project management has gone into vain and new ways of making project management have been made successful with these tools of DevOps as they are efficient and long-lasting with self-healing and auto-scaling properties and in mere future they will be used thoroughly for all task to maintain the agility and speed for product delivery to the end customers.
+Thus we can conclude that those older ways of making successful project management has gone into vain and new ways of making project management have been made successful with these tools of DevOps as they are efficient and long-lasting with self-healing and auto-scaling properties, and in mere future, they will be used thoroughly for all task to maintain the agility and speed for product delivery to the end customers.

 This has been a guide to Kubernetes Architecture.
 Here we discuss the architecture of Kubernetes along with the key components and the benefits in detail.
 You may also have a look at the following articles to learn more –